Luka-Abey/Bai_La/README.md

 ### Testing:
 Unit tests located in server/tests.
 Currently at 100% coverage.

-Load tests (using !npm loadtest peaked at 118 requests a second).
+Load tests (using !npm loadtest) peaked at 118 requests a second.